TrueAge

 • Stay well hydrated

-• Avoid NSAIDs (ibuprofen, etc.) when possible
+• Avoid unnecessary NSAID use when possible

 • Control blood pressure and blood sugar to protect kidney function